mapeditor/tiled/docs/manual/export-yy.rst

 the top-left.
 This origin is taken into account when determining the position of the exported assets.

+GMRGraphic-Tiles
+^^^^^^^^^^^^^^^^

+Tiled supports placing single tiles from a tileset image outside the grid by placing them on an object layer.
+In this case the individual tile assets will get exported as "GMRGraphics" (aka GMS1.4 Tiles) to an asset layer.
+These "GMRGraphic"-tiles support horizontal and vertical flipping as well as color tinting but no rotation.

+This type of tiles is also used to export Tiled maps with an isometric or hexagonal map orientation.

 Backgrounds
 ~~~~~~~~~~~

 GameMaker background layers are created by using image layers in Tiled.
-The filename of the source image has to be the same as the corresponding sprite asset.
+The file name of the source image has to be the same as the name of the corresponding sprite asset.
 Alternatively the custom property ``sprite`` can be used to overwrite the sprite name.

-If a background color is set in the map properties of Tiled an extra background layer with the according color is exported as the bottommost layer.
+If a ``Background Color`` is set in the map properties of Tiled an extra background layer with the according color is exported as the bottommost layer.

-The following custom properties can be set on image layers to affect the
-exported background layers:
+The following custom properties can be set on image layers to affect the exported background layers:

+* string ``sprite`` (default: filename)
 * bool ``htiled`` (default: false)
 * bool ``vtiled`` (default: false)
 * bool ``stretch`` (default: false)
 * float ``hspeed`` (default: 0.0)
 * float ``vspeed`` (default: 0.0)
-* float ``animationSpeed` (default: 15.0)
+* float ``animationSpeed`` (default: 15.0)
 * int ``animationSpeedtype`` (default: 0)
 * int ``depth`` (default: 0 + N)

 Even though the custom properties such as ``htiled``and ``vtiled`` have no visual effect inside Tiled you will see the effect in the exported room inside GameMaker.

-The ``depth`` property can be used to assign a specific depth value to a layer.
+The ``depth`` property can be used to assign a specific depth value to the layer.

 Paths
 ~~~~~